Benjohn2001/l4_individual_project/timelog.md

 ### 16 Jan 2023

 *2 hour* Implement friend request system, now shows users requests they have received, can reject or accept, then shows as friend for both when accepted, few refresh bugs to work on

+### 18 Jan 2023

+*1 hour* Now can see friend requests sent and cancel them, also fixed buttons not chnaging on user profile when requesting